 The Nonantola Abbey Complex

-The pride of the Nonantola, the Abbey of Pope St. Silvester I (Nonantola Abbey) was one of the most powerful abbeys in medieval Europe and an important center for the Benedictine orders.
-Together with the Cathedral of Modena, the Nonantola Abbey is one of the most important examples in Modena Province of Romanesque-style architecture.
+The pride of Nonantola, the Abbey of Pope St. Silvester I (Nonantola Abbey) was one of the most powerful abbeys in medieval Europe and an important center for the Benedictine orders.
+Together with the Cathedral of Modena, the Nonantola Abbey is one of the most important examples in the Modena Province of Romanesque-style architecture.

 Reopened in 2018 following post-earthquake restoration, the Abbey Complex’s 1,300 years of history make for a fascinating visit.
 Inside, on the main altar, the reliquaries of Pope St. Silvester I, the patron saint of Nonantola, to whom it owes its name, are conserved.

 Nothing remains of the original building, however.
 In 1117, damage from another earthquake required the Abbey to be completely rebuilt in Romanesque style.
 Today, the imposing brickwork bulk of the building is marked by the marble jambs and architraves of its main door, built by artists of the Wiligelmo school.
 The interior is divided into three naves and is striking for its majesty, sobriety, and simplicity.
 The most fascinating area is the crypt.
 Its sixty-four columns, topped by beautiful capitals (some of which date to the Lombard period), dramatically filter the light.
 The reliquaries of St. Anselm, the founder, are kept here.
 Don’t miss a visit to the adjacent Archive and Library, on the first floor of the Abbey’s palazzo, where documents attesting to the Abbey’s history from the 8th to the 14th century are kept.
-The collection includes more than 4, 500 parchments, which 131 date to earlier than the year 1000.
+The collection includes more than 4, 500 parchments, of which 131 date to earlier than the year 1000.
 The Benedictine and Diocesan Museum of Sacred Art, on the second floor, houses the Abbey’s Treasury, where a 10th-11th century reliquary cross (the case was made in 1679), is believed to preserve a fragment of the Holy Cross.

 The Bolognesi Tower and the Nonantola Museum